xehpuk/echo-http-server/README.md

                             the suffix to use for the echoed headers -v, --verbose             log incoming requests completely -V, --version             display version info
+  -w, --wait                wait for the request to finish before sending the response
+                            (some clients may choke otherwise)
 ```